Animals are accepted only by appointment. Call 952-HELP-PET (952-435-7738) to schedule an appointment to surrender your pet.

 Your appointment will take approximately 30-45 minutes and will include a health exam and behavior evaluation of your pet.
 After we've gathered information about your pet and the animal exam and evaluation are completed, we'll discuss your options with you so you can make the best decision for your pet.

 Please note that Animal Humane Society is an open-admission organization that accepts all animals.
-As a result, not all animals are able to be placed for adoption, and humane euthanasia may be considered in some cases.
+As a result, animals deemed untreatable or unhealthy may not be candidates for adoption, and humane euthanasia may be considered in some cases.

 Why do I need to make an appointment to bring in a pet?